Food Waste Weekend

 A shared opportunity for clergy of all faiths to raise awareness on food waste and hunger!

-Join congregations and faith leaders across the country the third weekend in September to highlight this emerging social and environmental justice challenge plaguing our communities.
+Join congregations and faith leaders across the country the first weekend in September to highlight this emerging social and environmental justice challenge plaguing our communities.
 Clergy from across the faith spectrum will be speaking about food waste – the practical problem as well as the ensuing moral/ethical issues – from their own faith perspective during their weekly sermon.

 Presentations in your congregation can be offered about: